Illinois Clergy Abuse Lawyer

 Our Chicago sexual abuse lawyers recognize how hard it is for you to come forward and will work with you every step of the way.

-Contact our law offices at (888) 424-5757 (toll-free phone call) or through the contact form for a free consultation.
+Contact our law offices at (888) 424-5757 (toll-free phone call) or through the contact form for a free case evaluation.
 Our clergy abuse attorneys provide a protective environment to share your confidential or sensitive information.
 You owe us nothing unless we recover compensation on your behalf.

-Our clergy sexual abuse lawyers take the attorney-client relationship seriously and commit to fighting hard for our clients to ensure they receive financial compensation for the damages, pain, and suffering even if the abuse happened decades ago.
+Our personal injury lawyers take the attorney-client relationship seriously and commit to fighting hard for our clients to ensure they receive financial compensation for the damages, pain, and suffering even if the abuse happened decades ago.
 The choice to come forward to discuss your horrifying experience is yours.